Shalom90/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to move file from one directory to another
+script to delete a file